dihardchallenge/dihard3workshop/_pages/presentation.md

 # Oral session
 The oral presentation for each team consists of the presentation using submitted video (15 minutes) and live Q&A (5 minutes).
 The presentation video will be cast on the virtual platform by the organizers and live Q&A will be followed.
 Questions will be posted by the audience using Zoom Webinar's Q&A tool and presenters will then be able to answer them live after the video.
 At least one of the authors must attend the live Q&A.
-Detailed scheduled times for DIHARD-III Workshop will be later posted on **[Programme](https://dihardchallenge.github.io/dihard3workshop/program)**
+Detailed scheduled time for DIHARD-III Workshop will be later posted on **[Programme](https://dihardchallenge.github.io/dihard3workshop/program)**